 What is the Current Status of the Education and Resiliency Center?

-2020 was a productive year for the Fort Meade Alliance Foundation Capital Campaign.
+2020 was a productive year for the Fort Meade Alliance Foundation Kuhn Hall Campaign.
 Even in the new COVID-19 world, the process of transforming historic Kuhn Hall on the Fort Meade Installation into a one-stop-shop Education and Resiliency Center is going strong.

 Floor plans for the renovated Kuhn Hall include: